 Bangladesh Emerges From 1971 War, Prompts Nuclear Pursuit

 Upon independence, Pakistan consisted of two wings—East and West Pakistan—separated by 1,300 miles of Indian territory.
 But West Pakistan, where the government was based, was much more powerful and denied East Pakistan various economic, linguistic, cultural, and political rights.
 After decades of mounting resentment against West Pakistan’s domination, East Pakistanis intensified independence protests in 1971.
 In response, troops from West Pakistan occupied the area to prevent it from seceding and committed genocide against their own citizens, killing up to three million people.
 India—which faced a humanitarian crisis with more than ten million refugees from East Pakistan entering its borders—intervened on behalf of East Pakistanis and ultimately pushed West Pakistani troops out of the area, and an independent Bangladesh was born.
 While Bangladeshis celebrated their independence, the dismembering of half of Pakistan’s territory was devastating for Pakistan and seemingly confirmed its suspicion that India was an existential threat.
-Prompted by the loss of its western wing, Pakistan began work on developing nuclear weapons the following year to defend itself against India in the future.
+Prompted by the loss of its eastern wing, Pakistan began work on developing nuclear weapons the following year to defend itself against India in the future.
 Thus began the nuclear race in South Asia: when India conducted its first nuclear test in 1974, Pakistan accelerated its own program, and both countries had publicly acquired the bomb by 1998.

 Soviet-Afghanistan War Draws the United States Into Region